About Waterport

 The Waterport Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Orleans County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Waterport, New York residents are available through the local police department and authorized providers in Orleans County.
+Fingerprinting services for Waterport, New York residents are available through local police (where present) and authorized providers in Orleans County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Waterport Police Department or Orleans County Sheriff's Office for scheduling and fees.

-Property records for Waterport, New York are maintained by the Orleans Town/City Assessor's Office and the Orleans County County Clerk.
+Property records for Waterport, New York are maintained by the Orleans Town Assessor's Office and the Orleans County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Orleans County, including parcels in Waterport.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Orleans County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Orleans County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Orleans County offices at the county courthouse.
 The Orleans County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Waterport, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Orleans County Clerk's office issues marriage licenses and maintains marriage records for Orleans County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.